 Most good divorce lawyers do not accept these potential clients for two main reasons:

 First, the concept of “going for the jugular” is usually not good for the divorcing clients themselves.
-Monmouth County Divorce Court judges do not want to see people behaving this way and most judges will not tolerate litigants who are trying to intentionally hurt each other.
+NJ Family Court judges do not want to see people behaving this way and most judges will not tolerate litigants who are trying to intentionally hurt each other.

 Second, the concept of “going for the jugular” is not good for children.
 Children are the enduring legacy of divorce.
 They take it all in, process the information, and get ripped apart by what they understand.